 Henry Anderson, MD, recently retired from his positions as State Environmental and Occupational Disease Epidemiologist and Chief Medical Officer in the Wisconsin Division of Public Health, Department of Health Services which he held since 1980.
 He holds adjunct professorships in the Department of Population Health Sciences at the University of Wisconsin-Madison's School of Medicine and Public Health and at the Center for Human Studies at the University of Wisconsin Institute for Environmental Studies.
 Dr. Anderson has conducted public health population surveillance and numerous epidemiological studies using biomarkers of chemical exposure, working closely with multiple public health laboratories, and authored over 275 publications.

-Zhihua (Tina) Fan, PhD, is the program manager of the Chemical Terrorism, Biomonitoring and Food Testing at the NJ Department of Health (NJDOH).
+Zhihua (Tina) Fan, PhD, is the Director of Environmental and Chemical Laboratory Services at the NJ Department of Health (NJDOH).
 Prior to joining the NJDOH in 2014, she was an associate professor in the Exposure Science Division of Rutgers University's Department of Environmental and Occupational Medicine.
 She has extensive experience in exposure science, environmental health, environmental sampling and analysis.
 She has published more than 40 scientific research articles, five book chapters/invited articles, more than 50 presentations at a variety of scientific conferences.
 Dr. Fan currently serves on the US EPA Science Advisory Board and the Editorial Review Board of the Journal of Exposure Science and Environmental Epidemiology.

 Danelle Lobdell, PhD, is an epidemiologist with the EPA in the Office of Research and Development.
 She received her MS in Natural Sciences and her PhD in Epidemiology and Community Medicine from the University at Buffalo, The State University of New York.
 Dr. Lobdell’s current research involves the development of environmental public health indicators that can be tracked over time.
 She recently publically released the Environmental Quality Index 2000-2005 for all counties in the US.
 She also has several research projects funded through the Regional Applied Research Effort that focus on the EPA’s regional research needs for communities.
 Dr. Lobdell has a strong research interest in the area of reproductive, perinatal, and children’s health outcomes.